Instamrkt/slate/source/includes/_websocket_api_calls_betting_pools.md

 --------- | ------- | -----------
 pool_id | :YOUR_POOL_ID | The pool id for which the distribution was requested.
 target_level | 0 | The computed target level for sent targets.
 E.g. - 1 for "argentina, brazil", 2 for "argentina:9, brazil:7"
-distribution | {} | A distribution of current predictions. **key** - target_id, **value** - a dictionary will predictions for a given target (containing a list of all bets, with details, current target multiplier, display name and total amount backing the target).
+distribution | [] | A list of current predictions, each an object with predictions for a given target (containing a list of all bets, with details, current target multiplier, display name and total amount backing the target).

 ## Block betting in a pool